camiloahm/findstore/README.md

 ## Architecture

-The application is built as a microservice with is own Dockerfile and springboot context
+The application is built as a microservice with is own Dockerfile and its own springboot context

-I try to keep all the variables immutable and responsibilities clear.
+I tried to keep all the variables immutable and responsibilities clear.

 Patterns used:
 * Singleton